Campanula glomerata 'Superba'

-Dense heads of large, rich purple, bell-shaped flowers appear from June to August and on tall stems with rosettes of oval, mid-green leaves.
+Dense heads of large, rich purple, bell-shaped flowers appear from June to August on tall stems that rise above rosettes of oval, mid-green leaves.
 This beautiful bellflower is perfect for a sunny, cottage-style or herbaceous border and is equally happy in partial shade.

 Reviewed by 1 customer